Giovanni Serrato Graduates with First Class of UTSA Online Cyber Security Students

 Meet Giovanni Serrato.
 He will be walking the stage this May as part of the first graduating class of UTSA’s nationally ranked online B.B.A. in Cyber Security program.

-Serrato’s interest in the cyber field started in high school, where he participated in the CyberPatriot National Youth Cyber Defense Competition on behalf of NISD’s Business Careers High School.
-Upon graduating high school, he started an undergraduate degree in computer science at UT Austin but felt a lack of direction in a program that didn’t allow him to advance his knowledge in cyber security.
+Giovanni’s interest in the cyber field started in high school, where he participated in the CyberPatriot National Youth Cyber Defense Competition on behalf of NISD’s Business Careers High School.
+Upon graduating high school, he started an undergraduate degree in computer science at UT Austin but felt a lack of direction.
 After three semesters he left Austin, returned home to San Antonio, and took on various part-time tech positions until he landed an internship in threat vulnerability at Rackspace in May 2016.
 This solidified his desire to work in the cyber security field.
-After Rackspace he won successive cyber internships at Frost Bank and Cisco.
+After Rackspace, he won successive cyber internships at Frost Bank and Cisco.

 Despite these incredible career-building opportunities, the fact that he never finished his degree lingered in the back of his mind.

 In April 2018, he was offered his first full-time job as a cyber security analyst at PwC.
 Around that time, he heard about UTSA’s fully online cyber security degree.
 He knew UTSA’s strong reputation in cyber security and jumped at the chance to enroll.